 The problem with the Snug roof was it used to fall towards the house.
 Water would puddle until it was deep enough to overflow to the front.
-I think the roof was built with no fall, then started falling towards the house as the facade settled.
-This photo was taken April 2015.
+I think the roof was built with no fall, then started falling towards the house as the timber framed facade settled with the weight of all the brick infill This photo was taken April 2015.

 Setting up to make the roof fall away from the house turned out to be unreasonably complicated.
 If I made the rear of the roof straight it would end up 40mm too high at each end so I set up from the front of the curved bay.
 Wedges cut to fit on top of the existing joists are set to about a 1 in 50 fall which means the roof has ended up higher in the middle than at the ends.
 Fortunately It looks OK from across the road.